Izzy-Cahn/JointlyDeterminedOutcomes/README.md

 1. Run fig-1.do to get minimum wage over time figure, percent of workers below minimum wage over time figure, and minimum wage changes in each state figures.
 2. Run fig-2.do to get wages and hours worked over time figures.
+3. Run MWmap.do to get minimum wage maps of the US.

 ## Simulation